meetesh06/starter_project_es_node_react_mongodb/README.md

 This is a unlisted video and only accessable through this link https://www.youtube.com/watch?v=kwxGbO6Yzvc&feature=youtu.be

+### TODO
+1) Make a DB for user auth, select a HASH digest function
+2) Make better tokenizers for search
+3) Add real products to make more sense out of the data

+### Changes
+31/10/2018
+1) Implemented JTW auth, routes are now secure
+2) Implemented Redux for state management in frontend

 ## Pre-Requisites
 1) A working mongoDB installation start the mongoDB server using the following command to start it as a replica set